clux/kubecon2020/source/slides.md

 notes:
 - what would such an abstraction do?
-- Well we got to watch continously, but not longer than 5 minutes, propagate all user errors, re-list on desync errors, and still somehow encapsulate it all in one nice stream.
+- Well we got to list then watch continously, but not longer than 5 minutes, propagate all user errors, re-list on desync errors, keep track of resource versions, and still somehow encapsulate it all in one nice stream.
 It's absolutely not trivial.

 ---
 ### kube-runtime